vivekpal1/samayankak/Readme50.md

-# Project Title
+# Samayankak: A screen-time extension for Chrome

-Samayankak: A screen-time extension for Chrome
+Samayankak: A screen-time extension for Google Chrome to increse your time management and productivity.

 ## Description